From First Aid to mens health: Saving lives and starting conversations

 We should be talking about our men and their health.
 There’s a crisis amongst men, they are dying too young.
 Who knows, if we just talk about it, it could save a life.

-My dear friend and support act of the Adelaide Fringe in 2020 and 2021, Ricky the Ringmaster, while no spring chicken, is facing a challenge of his own - prostate cancer.
+My dear friend and support act of the Adelaide Fringe in 2020 and 2021, Ricky the Ringmaster, while no spring chicken, was facing a challenge of his own - prostate cancer.
 Stage 5.
 I am certain that if he had been more active in checking up on his health, and not ignoring some warning signs, he could have caught it much sooner.
 Prostate cancer is the most common cancer in men over 45 but early detection is key.
-Fortunately for us, Ricky is still here, surviving, but others aren’t so fortunate.
+Unfortunately Ricky lost his battle recently.
 If you’re worried about a man in your life, make sure you reach out to them and check in.

 Reports show that when compared to women, men visit the doctor less often.
 One study showed that 61% of men did not engage in regular health check-up visits.